 • Consumer Reports: Consumer Reports is a well known and credible resource for all your needs when looking to purchase a car.
 Known for its reviews of new automobiles, the company also has a user-friendly site for valuing your car.
 The site includes a wealth of practical information regarding steps you can take to improve your car’s value.

-• NADAguides: NADAguides, established by the National Automobile Dealer’s Association, has access to a wide range of resources for car valuation, using data about millions of automobile sales, to help you value your car.
+• J.D.
+Power Cars: Formerly NADAguides, this site has access to a wide range of resources for car valuation, using data from millions of automobile sales, to help you value your cars.
 The site also provides a useful archive of historical valuations of lines of cars, which can provide a more in-depth understanding of your vehicle.
+J.D.
+Power is a well-known organization that offers influential ratings of vehicles, car insurance companies and more.

 There will undoubtedly be some variation in the values generated by each of these three sites and others due to each guide using a slightly different process of comparing data.
 These variations should not be significant, but make comparing values from several sites a useful step in ensuring you have the best information.